| |

 is set far back from the road in a huge, delightfully

 overgrown graveyard.
-It is all just about right - with,
+The setting is just about perfect,

-well-used, if a little gloomy.
-This is a late medieval
+well-kept and well-used, if a little gloomy.
+This is a

-early Victorian restoration, and what we see today is an
+relatively early Victorian restoration, and what we see

-1850s vision of what the medieval church might have been
+today is an 1850s vision of what the medieval church

 Best of